masolimano/maneage/README-hacking.md

      command, "push" your `master` branch to your `origin` remote, and (with the `--set-upstream' option) set them to track/follow each other.
-However, the `template` branch is currently tracking/following your `template` remote (automatically set when you cloned the template).
-So when pushing the `template` branch to your `origin` remote, you shouldn't use `--set-upstream`.
-With the last command, you can actually check this.
+However, the `template` branch is currently tracking/following your `template-origin` remote (automatically set when you cloned the template).
+So when pushing the `template` branch to your `origin` remote, you _shouldn't_ use `--set-upstream`.
+With the last command, you can actually check this (which local and remote branches are tracking each other).

      ```shell
      git remote add origin XXXXXXXXXX        # Newly created repo is now called 'origin'.
-     git push --set-upstream origin master   # Push 'master' to 'origin' (enable tracking).
+     git push --set-upstream origin master   # Push 'master' branch to 'origin' (enable tracking).
-     git push origin template                # Push 'template' to 'origin' (no tracking).
+     git push origin template                # Push 'template' branch to 'origin' (no tracking).
      git branch -vv                          # Just to check of the trackings.
      ```